 So, we first look at the principle of virtual work.
-So, the statement of the principle of virtual work says that, the virtual work done by all external active forces on an ideal mechanical system in equilibrium is 0, for any or all virtual displacement consistent with the constraints.
-Now, here I will point out certain keywords.
+So, the statement of the principle of virtual work says that, the virtual work done by all external active forces on an ideal mechanical system in equilibrium is 0; for any or all virtual displacement consistent with the constraints.

-First of all the system is in equilibrium.
-Here by equilibrium I imply static equilibrium.
-Now, system is in static equilibrium.
+Now, here I will point out certain key words.
+First of all, the system is in equilibrium.
+Here, by equilibrium I imply static equilibrium the system is in static equilibrium.
 Secondly, here I have this concept of virtual work and I also have this concept of virtual displacements.
-So, I have this concept of virtual displacement, through which I am going to calculate the virtual work for a system in equilibrium and I must have this virtual work as 0.
+So, I have this concept of virtual displacement through which I am going to calculate the virtual work for a system in equilibrium and I must have this virtual work as 0.

 The virtual work done by all these external active forces on the system in equilibrium must be 0.
-So, let us look at these things 1 by 1.
+So, let us look at these things one by one.
 What is virtual displacement?
-Virtual displacement as the name suggest is not real displacement.
-So, it is definitely not real displacement, it is virtual displacement.
-So, it is imagined displacement with time frozen; now when you have real displacement time cannot be frozen.
-So, if you have forces which are changing with time, if you have forces which are changing with time in a real displacement the forces are going to change.
-But, in a virtual displacement forces will retain the value at that specific instant of time.
-So, for real displacement the force is going to change, but for a virtual displacement F will be fixed for that specific instant of time at which we are looking at the equilibrium.
+Virtual displacement as the name suggests is not real displacement.
+So, it is definitely not real displacement it is virtual displacement.
+So, it is imagined displacement with time frozen.

+Now, when you have real displacement, time cannot be frozen.
+So, if you have forces which are changing with time, in a real displacement the forces are going to change, but in a virtual displacement forces will retain the value at that specific instant of time.
+So, for real displacement, the force is going to change, but for a virtual displacement, F will be fixed for that specific instant of time.
+At which we are looking at the equilibrium?

 So, we are looking at a specific time instant.
-So, this is a specific time instant where we are looking for equilibrium.
+So, this is a specific time instant, where we are looking for equilibrium.
 So, we will fix the force at that value and let the displacement be given and then calculate the work done.
-Now, we will explain this concept a little further.
+Now, I will explain this concept a little further.